hummingbot/hummingbot/documentation/docs/developers/connectors/tutorial.md

 The primary bulk of integrating a new exchange connector is in the section.

 The role of the `Market` class can be broken down into placing and tracking orders.
 Although this might seem pretty straightforward, it does require a certain level of understanding and knowing the expected side-effect(s) of certain functions.

-Before we get started, placing of orders and other user specific interactions require `Authentication`.

 ### Authentication